MikeIrlbeck/Nextjs-markdown-blog/posts/what-is-a-processor.md

 4. place potatoes in boiling water
 5. mash the potatoes

-But how wil your workflow change if you have your grandma helping you?
+But how will your workflow change if you have your grandma helping you?
 It will change drastically.

 After skinning each potato, you could pass it to your grandma who can start cutting the potatoes while you begin skinning the next potato.
 In processing, this is called _pipelining_.
 All modern processors push instructions through different stages of the pipeline.
 The main stages that instructions pass through are fetch, decode, math operations, memory operations, and write results.